 Formerly with Shell for 35 years, latterly as global head of Shell's manufacturing business.
 He is a non-executive director of EnPro Industries, is co-chair of the Governor's Task Force at the University of Wyoming, a director of the University of Wyoming Foundation and is a long-standing member of the Society of Petroleum Engineers.

-Was senior vice president and general manager of Hewlett Packard UKI & MENA since October 2014 and previously served as the vice president & chief of staff to the CEO of Hewlett Packard from March 2012 to 2014.
+Jacqui was senior vice president and general manager of Hewlett Packard UKI & MENA since October 2014 and previously served as the vice president & chief of staff to the CEO of Hewlett Packard from March 2012 to 2014.
 Prior to this she held a number of senior roles within the technology sector in Europe, the Middle East, Africa, Asia and North America.
 Currently she is public services chair at the CBI, a non-executive director of Tesco Bank and a board member of the Tech Partnership.

 In March 2013, Linda was appointed a non-executive director of Coeur Mining and was appointed to the board of directors of Leucadia National Corporation, a US-based, NYSE-listed, diversified holding company in March 2014.
-Linda is a certified public accountant (CPA) with a BSc in Business Administration from John Carroll University, Ohio, and has also undertaken post-graduate, non-degree executive programmes at Harvard, Cambridge and Tsinghua universities.
+Linda is a certified public accountant (CPA) with a BSc in business administration from John Carroll University, Ohio, and has also undertaken post-graduate, non-degree executive programmes at Harvard, Cambridge and Tsinghua universities.